ShrimpingIt/website_text/src/content/project/alarmclock/build.md

 ***Connect a Green wire between J9 and any hole in the right-hand Blue column (connecting the Ground Rail)***
 ***Connect a Red wire between J11 and any hole in the right-hand Red column (connecting the +5V rail)***

-## Step 4: Insert the DS1307 Real Time Clock Chip
+## DS1307 Real Time Clock

 ![DS1307][step04]

 The DS1307 Real Time Clock chip will be used to keep accurate time in our circuit.
 It looks a bit like a dead bug.

-Each leg has a different number, name and function.
-Each of its legs should be cleanly inserted into a separate breadboard hole with a minimum of bending.
-The position of this chip (straddling the central spine of the breadboard) is important.
-This means each leg is in a separate row.
-We can then proceed to wire the correct components to the correct legs.
+The chip must straddle the central spine of the breadboard.
+Each leg has a different number, name and function and should be cleanly inserted into a separate breadboard row with a minimum of bending.
+We can then wire components to a leg by inserting them in the same row.

-Its orientation is also very important.
-You will notice a half-moon shape punched in one end of the chip.
+The chip must be placed the correct way up.
+You may notice a half-moon shape punched in one end of the chip.
 A small circle is sometimes punched in one corner (indicating which is Pin number 1).
 The half-moon should be at the top of the circuit and any circle should be positioned toward the top left (the DS1307 has the same orientation as the Shrimp's ATMEGA chip).

-It is called a chip or an Integrated Circuit (IC) because it contains a doped silicon wafer or 'chip' from which tiny shapes are cut, to construct electronic components which make the clock circuit.
+It is called a chip or an Integrated Circuit (IC) because it contains a doped silicon wafer or 'chip' from which tiny shapes are cut, constructing the electronic components which make the clock circuit.
 The circuit inside is connected to the two rows of four legs.

 Pins are numbered sequentially from Pin 1 (top-left, where a circle is punched in the plastic housing) anticlockwise around the chip until pin 8.
 The wiring for each pin is described in the following list.
 If you want, you can ignore this list and simply follow the step-by-step instructions which follow.